 Minecraft’s Platforms and Pricing

-Minecraft has been out for over a decade now and remains one of the most popular multiplayer games to this day.
+Minecraft has been out for over a decade now and remains one of the most popular multiplayer games of all time.
 So, it makes sense that the developers at Mojang Studios decided to make numerous versions of the game on every platform.
-Overall, the game was released on the following platforms throughout the years: Windows, macOS, Linux, Android, iOS, iPadOS, Xbox 360, Raspberry Pi, Windows Phone, PlayStation 3, Fire OS, PlayStation 4, Xbox One, PlayStation Vita, Wii U, Apple TV, tvOS, Nintendo Switch, and New Nintendo 3DS.
+Overall, the game was released on the following platforms and gaming consoles throughout the years: Windows, macOS, Linux, Android, iOS, iPadOS, Xbox 360, Raspberry Pi, Windows Phone, PlayStation 3, Fire OS, PlayStation 4, Xbox One, PlayStation Vita, Wii U, Apple TV, tvOS, Nintendo Switch, and New Nintendo 3DS.
 However, it may not be available on all these platforms.
 The table below is from the official Minecraft website.
 It contains the game versions still available for purchase and their associated prices.

 |Name||Device or Platform||USD Price|